vinita12119/Coursera_Capstone/README.md

 # Coursera_Capstone
-This Repository is for coursera IBM capstone project
+This Repository is for coursera IBM Applied Data Science capstone project